innotommy/OAuthpaper-code/README.md

 ## How to run it

+Before Starting the experimt the Mitmproxy should be installed in the system.
+The installation instruction for each operative system could be found at https://mitmproxy.org/ The required version is 9.0.1

-Run the script: `python3 Start-PathConfusion-exp.py - s <sites file> -m <measurements name> -a <attack list file> -j <idps keywords> -i <idps informations>`
+Run the script: `python3 Start-PathConfusion-exp.py <sites file> <measurements name> <attack list file> <idps keywords> <idps informations>`

+Example:
+`python3 Start-PathConfusion-exp.py Verified_Sites.json PathConfusion-experiment Pathconfusion-attacklist.json idp_keywords.json Idps_info.json`

 #### Scripts arguments
+<sites file> file containg sites information (login pages) with OAuth trigger information for each IdP identified

--m experiment name used for log purpose
+<measurements name> experiment name used for log purpose

--a The attack list file contains a dictionary of attack strings where the name of the attribute would also represent the name of the folder under which all the result file associated with that attack string will be stored and the value field represent the attack string which will be injected in the OAuth flow.
+<attack list file> The attack list file contains a dictionary of attack strings where the name of the attribute would also represent the name of the folder under which all the result file associated with that attack string will be stored and the value field represent the attack string which will be injected in the OAuth flow.(Pathconfusion-attacklist.json provided in the repo)

--j IdPs keywords are a set of keyword used to identify the Authorization request of the OAuth flow where to inject the Path confusion string
+<idps keywords> IdPs keywords are a set of keyword used to identify the Authorization request of the OAuth flow where to inject the Path confusion string.(idp_keywords.json provided in the repo)

--i IdPs information file which contains the IdPs account informations and the login step to automate the login procedure
+<idps informations> IdPs information file which contains the IdPs account informations and the login step to automate the login procedure.(Idps_info.json provided in the repo)

-## Notice

-We provide a limited number of IdPs info in the IdPs info file to avoid any potential blockage by the IdPs for souspicious login from unrecognized location which could negatively affect other ongoing research project which uses these accounts.

 # Path confusion result